-Table 4-5 • Named License Pools vs. Reservations
+Table 4-5 - Named License Pools vs. Reservations

-Action Named License Pools Reservations Criteria that allow or block certain client devices or users from obtaining licenses can be configured using an extensible model language. a file in JSON format.
+Action Named License Pools Reservations Criteria that allow or block certain client devices or users from obtaining licenses can be configured using an extensible model language. a file in JSON format or by adding reservation entries using the FlexNet License Server Manager.